 Once this change has taken place, the mutant gene can be passed on to future generations.

-The most severe symptoms and the most obvious results of these tumors are disfigurement and orthopedic problems.
+The most severe symptoms and the most noticeable results of these tumors are disfigurements and orthopedic problems.

-There are many more learning disabilities and vision problems that can develop throughout your life.
+Many more learning disabilities and vision problems can develop throughout your life.

-Neurofibromatosis 2 has symptoms that generally develop much later in life compared to neurofibromatosis 1.
+Neurofibromatosis 2 has symptoms that generally develop much later in life than neurofibromatosis 1.

-Most people are diagnosed with neurofibromatosis 2 between the ages of 14 and 20.
+Most people are diagnosed with neurofibromatosis two between 14 and 20.

-There are fewer symptoms for this type than neurofibromatosis 1 and there are fewer brown spots on the body.
+There are fewer symptoms for this type than for neurofibromatosis, and there are fewer brown spots on the body.

 This disorder is characterized by the frequency of tumors found in the spinal cord and brain.

 These tumors often cause hearing loss or a ringing sound in the ears.

 In younger children or those with mild cases of neurofibromatosis, one can be found early when café-au-lait spots (birthmarks) appear on the skin.